iamAnThaiTran/DictionaryApp/README.md

 ### 3. Progress Tracking:
 - Stores searched words and favorite words for a seamless user experience.
+- You can download words and their meanings to your personal computer as a txt file.

 ### 4. Search Engine
 - Use trie data structure to optimize word suggestions.